 It is not always easy to show ourselves compassion.
 When we are in pain, we offend treat ourselves with harshness unkind word, judging and criticizing ourselves.
 The inner critic’s loves to show up when we make a mistake, fail at something or feel stressed and overwhelmed.

 When the inner critic overwhelms us with judgement, harsh words, and negativity, it is easy to miss the point of self-compassion.
 We invalidate our emotions by telling ourselves: We should not feel this way.
 We should not have these thoughts.
-Our mind telling us we should not act like this.
+Our mind tells us we should not act like this.
 We call ourselves unkind names.
 We repeated the “I am not good enough” story over and over again.

 Does it sound familiar to you?
 We can be so harsh and critical of ourselves.
 Invalidating our experiences, thoughts, feeling and emotions.
-When we are overcome by difficult thoughts or feeling.
+When we are overcome by difficult thoughts or feelings.
 This is the perfect time to learn how to show ourselves more self-compassion.

 Many of us have little or no experience with self-compassion.
 Often when we told about self-companion, we find it threatening self-indigent or overwhelming.